 \section{Stalk vanishing conditions}

 Let $\mu(X)$ be the minimum of the dimensions of the simple abelian variety quotients $B$ of $X$.
-We say an abelian quotient variety $B$ of $X$ is {\it minimal}, if $\dim(B)=\mu(X)$.
+An abelian quotient variety $B$ of $X$ is said to be {\it minimal} if $\dim(B)=\mu(X)$.
 For a sheaf complex $P$ on $X$ define